krecik0000/jsCalc/README.md

 # HEY
-You can only download index.html and main.css
+You can only use index.html and main.css